 Birdlife is sparse in this area, mostly comprising passerines, including rufous-breasted accentor (Prunella strophiata), beautiful rosefinch (Carpodacus pulcherrimus), and blue-fronted redstart (Phoenicurus frontalis).

-The Upper Rolwaling Valley, situated at an altitude of c.
-4,500 m, makes its beginning at the mouth of the enormous Trakarding Glacier.
-From here, a risky trail follows a ridge of deposited moraine, stretching alongside the glacier, then climbs over the Tashi Labsta Pass (5755 m), which leads into Sagarmatha National Park.
+The Rolwaling Valley makes its beginning at the mouth of the enormous Trakarding Glacier, at an altitude of c.
+4,500 m.
+From here, a risky trail follows a ridge of deposited moraine, stretching alongside the glacier, and then climbs over the Tashi Labsta Pass (5755 m), which leads into Sagarmatha National Park.
 Behind an embankment of moraine in front of the glacier, melt water has created a large lake, named Tso Rolpa.
 To prevent a devastating tidal wave, in case the bank should one day burst, a weir has been constructed, draining the lake water at a steady flow.

 Around Tso Rolpa, the landscape is stony and barren, and very few plants grow here.
 I notice a violet composite, Allardia glabra, a pale-yellow lousewort, Pedicularis scullyana, and a peculiar saxifrage, Saxifraga brunonis, with bright yellow flowers peeping out from an entangled mass of red runners, each up to 1 m long.